jdweeks/stamina/README.md

 ### Getting Started
 1. `git clone` this repository or download it as an archive.
 2. Go to the `stamina` directory in your terminal.
-Run the setup script. `./setup`
+Install dependencies. `npm install`
 3. Create an environment variable called `MONGOLAB_URI` to connect to your development database.
 4. Back in the `stamina` directory, start the Node server. `npm start`
 4. Or, if you have nodemon installed (`npm install -g nodemon`) and want live reload. `npm run-script watch`